 5. Tarva Dresser

-CleverBunny did the impossible — turned an ordinary hamper from Ikea into a side table to envy.
+CleverBunny did the impossible with this Ikea hack, turning an ordinary hamper from Ikea into a side table to envy.
 How?
 By looking at the object’s foundations and seeing the greater picture.
 Think before you throw away!

 7. Skogsta Stool